MacaPecha/devsite-docs/guides/online-payments/checkout-pro/advanced-integration.en.md

 ## Manage Chargebacks

 A _chargeback_ occurs when the buyer contacts the entity that issued the card and communicates that they do not recognize the payment.
-This means that the seller's money for that payment will be withheld from their Mercado Pago account until it is settled.
+This means that the seller's money for that payment will be withheld from their Mercado Libre account until it is settled.

 [Manage Chargebacks](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/manage-account/account/chargebacks)